dtcenter/METplus/docs/Release_Guide/release_steps/finalize_release_on_github_official.rst

   * Close the existing development project for the current milestone.

-  * If necessary, see :ref:`wo-support-project` to create a support project for the current METplus coordinated release.

   * If necessary, see :ref:`wo-development-project` to create a development project for the next milestone.